 We’ll call the 2 groups casual and committed.

 Some people in your audience will know who you are.
 Many won’t.
-And they won’t be ready to engage with you.
 No matter how fabulous your talk is, they aren’t going to set up a meeting or book a consultation.
 They need more time to get to know you.
 Give this group at least one option that lets them explore your solutions and gives you a way to gather their contact information.
 This could be a:

 - Resource, like a guide, checklist, or ebook